 Whether an entity is a controller is a factual determination based on “control over key data processing decisions.”
 The role of controller cannot be assigned or disclaimed.
 (2.3)

 The Article 29 Working Party provided pre-GDPR guidance on the roles of controller and processor.
-The EDPB is currently revising this guidance with an update anticipated in the next six month.
+The EDPB is currently revising this guidance with an update anticipated in the next six months.
 (2.4, 2.19)

 The EDPB’s predecessor, the Article 29 Working Party (WP29) determined that “the first and foremost role of the concept of controller is to determine who shall be responsible for compliance with data protection rules, and how data subjects can exercise the rights in practice.
 In other words: to allocate responsibility.”
-Read literally, says B&B, the controller is the one who is identified as having most of the responsibility under GDPR.
-(2.4)
+Read literally, this reflects that a controller has responsibility for most obligations under the GDPR; but the phrase also indicates a degree of regulatory expediency: it shows the underlying need to hold someone accountable.
+This can influence a court or supervisory authority’s approach, says B&B (2.4)

-An entity that makes key decisions about (i) what data is processed; (ii) the duration of processing; and (iii) who has access to data is acting as a controller, not a processor.
+An entity that makes key decisions (alone, or jointly with others) about (i) what data is processed; (ii) the duration of processing; and (iii) who has access to data is acting as a controller, not a processor – these are sometimes referred to as the "essential elements" of processing.
 (2.6)

 An entity can be both a controller and a processor.
 This will be the case where an entity that acts as a processor also makes use of personal data for its own purposes.
 (2.7)